Plant Problem Lab

 Can brown tips turn green again?

 No. Brown tip tissue is dead.
-Recovery means the pattern slows and new leaves appear with less damage.
+Recovery means new leaves appear with less damage.

 Are brown spots more serious than brown tips?